shapeshift/web/README.md

 ## Quick Start

-If you are using Linux and MacOS it works out of the box following the steps.<br/>
+If you are using Linux and MacOS it works out of the box following the steps.

-⚠️ On Windows you should use the _Windows Subsystem for Linux_ (WSL).
+> ⚠️ On Windows you should use the _Windows Subsystem for Linux_ (WSL) and make sure to use the WSL filesystem to store your clone of the repository in order to avoid issues with line endings and enjoy better performance.

-- Clone the repo
+1. Clone the repo

-- (optional) Make sure you're using the right Node.js version.
+2. (optional) Make sure you're using the right Node.js version.

   ```sh
   nvm use
   ```

-- Install Dependencies:
+3. Install Dependencies:

   ```sh
   # This is short for `yarn install`; be sure to use `yarn install --frozen-lockfile` instead if you're setting up a CI pipeline or trying to duplicate a historical build.
   yarn
   ```

-- Run `yarn env dev` to generate a `.env` file
+4. Run `yarn env dev` to generate a `.env` file

 ### Commands